Konstantin Grigorishin: Interests

 Since 1993, Konstantin Grigorishin is engaged in art collection, since 2004 on permanent basis his art collection is managed by Olga Vaschilina.
 By 2012, he owned 238 oil on canvas paintings and about 500 pages of graphics.
 Today part of his Russian collection is seized by the court.

 Main sport activity of Grigorishin is swimming, where he qualified as a master at international class.
 In 2012, he established the Energy Standard Swim Club, where he holds the position of President.
 In 2013, Energy Standard Group became a sponsor of Ukrainian Swimming Federation and created prize money fund for the swimmers for upcoming World Cup.
 In 2018, established International Swimming League, in the first season of which world's top-tier swimmers competed in eight teams (four European and four North American).
 Grigorishin has stated that one of the ISL’s core goals is “putting power back into the hands of the athletes.”
 He also explained that the league enforces a strict anti-doping policy, under which swimmers with prior doping suspensions are not permitted to compete.
 Over a decade before launching the International Swimming League (ISL), Grigorishin had already been personally involved in swimming, reportedly organising training camps and competitions.
 He later formalised this involvement by establishing the Energy Standard Swim Club, where he serves as president.
+In January 2026, the International Swimming League won a U.S. jury verdict in its antitrust litigation against World Aquatics (formerly known as FINA).

 In June 2010, Grigorishin became an investor for upcoming season for “PFC Sumy” football club at the time playing in the Ukrainian Second League and paid up club's debts of ₴640 thousand.
 In February 2011, “Yuvileiny Stadium” in Sumy was purchased for ₴10 million where the club was based.

 In 2020, acted as organizer for International Institute of Political Philosophy.